 "If you had your sword maybe you could.
 But you don't have it now and I can't risk you getting hurt, or worse, because of me.
 So it's okay.
 I really enjoyed my time here.
 I'll never forget you."

 "Please don't!
 It's not!
 I-"

 "I love you."
 Her voice was so low she only knew he heard her because he stopped talking to stare at her blankly.
 He was so surprised he just couldn't react.
 Everything seemed like a terrible nightmare that he hoped he'd wake up from with her by his side.
 For a moment, he felt like the world had stopped spinning.

 Mabel got up on her tiptoes and lightly kissed his cheek.
 She wished she could give him a proper goodbye kiss, however, she knew that the navy men were close and watching, kissing him on the lips would only blow their cover.

 "I'm ready to go."
 She announced to the men and walked away, not one of them lost a second going after her like bees following honey.
 And soon, Dipper was left alone in the tavern, wishing he could have done something.
 But now, she was gone.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Marilia_BarbosaWrite a Review